hngdngng/Read-Me-Generator/README.md

   ![License Badge](https://img.shields.io/badge/License-MIT-Green)

   ## Description
   Read-Me-Generator is a simple command-line application that dynamically generates a README.md and LICENSE.md following standard template and formatting.
 The application uses Node.js to get user input from a series of prompts using the Inquirer package.
-User inputs are then placed accordingly into easy-to-follow README.md, and LICENSE.md file.
+User inputs are then placed accordingly into an easy-to-follow README.md, and LICENSE.md file.

   ## Table of Contents
   * [Installation](#installation)